 07.10.2019 Racking to bottling bucked.

-Stout has been bottled with addition of 2.8g glucose per bottle 0.5L (20ml solution water with glucose per bottle).
+Stout has been bottled with the addition of 2.8g glucose per bottle 0.5L (20ml solution water with glucose per bottle).
 Desired volumes of CO2=2.3 vol.